jdevstatic-tutorials/intro-to-text-based/README.md

 But text will still return to binary data through character encoding: the specific pattern for each character expressed as bits.

+Graphical coding is just for beginners and this was not even possible back then.

 ## Objectives
 1. display knowledge of the text-based